 Closed Currencies and Freely Convertible Currencies

-As opposed to restricted currencies, a freely convertible currency is a currency that does not have any government restriction during the currency exchange.
+Unlike restricted currencies, a freely convertible currency is a currency that does not have any government restriction during the currency exchange.
 Convertibility allows for the conversion of money into liquid cash.
 Examples include the US Dollar and the Euro.

 A closed currency is a currency that is only available in the country of origin and not freely available in other countries.
-These closed currency are only available in the country of origin, and it is illegal to travel out of that country with the currency.
+These closed currencies are only available in the country of origin, and it is illegal to travel out of that country with the currency.
 You can see our list of freely convertible currencies and closed currency list.

 Restricted currencies FAQs